EmilyMew/node-workspace-builder/README.md

 Windows, MacOS, Linux are all supported for now.
 Needs VS Code 1.32 or newer.
 * Notice: This extension is not well tested under MacOS and Linux because of author of this extension have only one PC running Windows 10.

-## Known issues

-Only dependencies can be detected, not for peerDependencies and devDependencies.

 ## Extension Settings